paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

   (A) possesses the technical expertise required to carry out the responsibilities specified in subsection (b); and

-  (B) operates independently of chains-of-command for acquisition program management.
+  (B) reports directly to the portfolio acquisition executive, established under [section 1732 of this title](./chapter-087-defense-acquisition-workforce.md#section-1732).

 (3) **Term.—** — Each Senior Technical Authority shall be designated for a fixed term, not shorter than the time anticipated to establish demonstrated successful performance of the class of vessels concerned in accordance with its approved capabilities document, as determined by the Secretary at the time of designation.